SmitdCatchy/warcry-companion/README.md

 This project was created to give an easy to use companion application to play Warcry.
 I hope it will be your go to warband manager and will be an invaluable asset during games to keep track of the fighters and winning conditions.

-You can access the application on [this link](https://smitdcatchy.github.io/warcry-companion/).
+You can access the application via [this link](https://smitdcatchy.github.io/warcry-companion/).
+For a guide on how to use the app click on [this link](https://github.com/SmitdCatchy/warcry-companion/blob/main/GUIDE.md#-how-to-use-the-warcry-companion).

 ## Ideas and Features